grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/06 Audit Trail.md

 registered for your users.

 ## Viewing Results
-- Highlighted in green is the period filter which allows you to view results within a specific time frame.
+- To view results within a specified time frame, use the **period** filter (highlighted in green).
-- Highlighted in orange are columns that can sort the results.
+- To change how results are sorted, use the columns (highlighted in orange).

 ![Table results](images/Audit-Trail/audit-example.png)